Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 11

 Choose a class name.
-This class will contain our main method and as a personal preference I like having such classes equal the name of my application.
+It will contain our main method and as a personal preference I like having such classes equal the name of my application.
 <img src="https://i.imgur.com/1L39wRQ.png">

 ***